ashwinjadhav818/ashwinjadhav818/README.md

 I am a full-stack web developer since 2020.
 I love to make websites and to keep learning and experimenting with new technologies.

 *   🌍  I'm based in India
-*   🚀  I'm currently working on [Aura - An minimilastic Obsidian theme](http://github.com/ashwinjadhav818/obsidian-aura)
+*   🚀  I'm currently working on [AutoVault - Car data organizer app](http://github.com/ashwinjadhav818/autovault)
-*   🧠  I'm learning Everything JavaScript
+*   🧠  I'm learning React Native & Expo
 *   ⚡  I can solve a Rubiks Cube under 30 seconds!

 ### Skills